 The Clever Dripper is simple-to-use equipment that makes high-quality coffee for brewers of any skill level.
 Place the paper filter in the correct position, add your medium coffee grounds, then add hot water.
 Allow the coffee to steep for between 3 and 4 minutes.
 At this point, position the brewing device on top of your coffee mug.
 The valve will then activate and start draining the coffee into it.

-Because of the paper filter, you’ll be able to enjoy a cleaner cup of French Press-style coffee
+Because of the paper filter, you’ll be able to enjoy a cleaner cup of French Press-style coffee.
+Here is our Clever Dripper hands-on review.

 Time Needed: 3-4 minutes to steep.